 A: You created the entire workflow two or more times, slightly modeling it each time to handle the small differences.

 B: You implemented a conditional solution in code.

 Neither of these solutions was ideal.
 Option A made the test case unnecessarily complicated – and as we all know, was a nightmare to maintain.
 Option B, which seemed to be the more elegant way to solve this scenario, required programming skills.
 Additionally, as conditions were not transparent at all in the test suite, you couldn’t see which modules actually contained conditional branches.
-Lucky for us, things have changed for the better, and your top voted feature request in Ranorex User Voice is now available with Ranorex 7.1.
+Lucky for us, things have changed for the better, and your top voted feature request is now available with Ranorex 7.1.

 Codeless creation of conditions in Ranorex 7.1

 With Ranorex 7.1, you can now easily define conditions in the test suite without coding.
 This means that you can equip individual test cases and smart folders with conditions that refer to data from data sources or parameters directly in the test suite.
 Once you’ve set up the condition, your test case or smart folder and its underlying subtree (including test cases, smart folders, module groups as well as recording and code modules) will only be executed if a predefined condition is fulfilled.

 Structure of conditions

 But what do conditions in Ranorex 7.1 actually look like?

 A condition consist of one or more rules.
 If it contains more than one rule, you can decide if either all or any of the rules must match to fulfill the condition for the test case or smart folder, including its child elements, to run.
 A checkmark at the end of the rule indicates that the rule has been set up correctly.
 To add further rules to your condition, you can simply use the Add rule button.
 To delete a rule, use the minus button.
 You can deactivate a condition by unchecking the corresponding checkbox.